Kevin27182/csharp-intro/README.md

 This repository is meant to accompany an introductory C# course.

 Click the link below to open the repository in GitHub Codespaces to begin coding!
+Start by opening `Program.cs`...

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Kevin27182/csharp-intro)